cancerberoSgx/typescript-ast-explorer/README.md

 No options - WIP - it's mostly an interactive tool

 ## TODO
+ - [ ] re implement the GUI using accursed, TSX without contrib, with proper focus/event managers.
  - [ ] --tsConfigPath - to load a ts project other then current folder's
  - [x] use accursed and remove a lots of files.
  - [ ] API to reuse as AST node selector - project file / folder selector